deckameron/Ti.Android.Admob/README.md

     // You can usethe supported adView sizes:
     adSize: Admob.BANNER,
-    // OR a custom size, like these:
+    // OR a custom size, like this:
     // customAdSize: {
     //     height: 50,
     //     width: 300